jsdom/jsdom-devtools-formatter/README.md

 npm run test:manual_jest
 ```

-It should stop at the `debugger` call, from there you can follow the inlined comment with instructions to play with the console output.
+It should stop at the `debugger` call site, from there you can follow the inlined comment with instructions to play with the console output.

 ## Related resources